 The Schingoethe Center is best known for its Native American collection, which spans prehistory to the present.
-All indigenous culture areas of North America are represented in the collection with examples from Central and South America as well.
-The museum also holds a collection of non-Native American art, much of it from regional artists.
-Currently, we have around 4,000 objects in our collection.
+Indigenous cultures from all over North America are represented in the collection with examples from Central and South America as well.
+The museum also holds a collection of non-Native American art, much of it from local artists.
+Currently, we have approximately 4,000 pieces in our collection.

 The archived material from the Montgomery Gift features official United States Department of the Interior - Office of Indian Affairs (DOI/OIA) documents.
 Included are written correspondence between Roland F. Thompson and the DOI/OIA administration, conveying interaction and activity amongst American Indian students and families from the early 1930s through the late 1940s.

 The Montgomery Gift was made in honor of Mr. and Mrs. Roland and Elsena Thompson.

 Today, the Schingoethe Center relies almost entirely on the generosity of donors to grow its collections.